GEO Group: Facilities

 In 2010, the company was reported to operate more than a dozen facilities in the state of Texas, and nearly three dozen in the rest of the United States.
 In addition to prison facilities operated under contract with U.S. states, the GEO Group owns and operates the Broward Transitional Center, a 720-bed facility in Pompano Beach, Florida; the Aurora Detention Facility in Colorado; and the Northwest Detention Center in Tacoma, Washington, all under contract with U.S. Immigration and Customs Enforcement.
 As of the fiscal year ended December 31, 2012, GEO managed 96 facilities worldwide totaling about 73,000 beds, including 65,949 active beds and 6,056 idle beds.
 The company had an average facility occupancy rate of 95.7% for 2012.

 Other GEO Group facilities include the Reeves County Detention Complex, a three-part complex in Texas described as the largest private prison in the world.
 It houses more than 3700 inmates, mostly immigrants held for low-level crimes before being deported after serving their sentences.
 Riots here by prisoners in 2008 and 2009 because of poor conditions resulted in more than $21 million in damages.
 A detention center operated by GEO Group in the state of Washington has a capacity of 1,575 immigrant detainees.
 When ICE had renewed its contract for ten years in 2015, GEO estimated the center would receive $57 million each year, operating at full capacity.

 Internationally, in 2010, GEO operated a total of another 10 facilities in Australia, England, South Africa, and Cuba.
 As of 2016, subsidiary GEO Group Australia operated four prisons (Junee Correctional Centre, Arthur Gorrie Correctional Centre, Parklea Correctional Centre, and Fulham Correctional Centre), with a fifth facility expected to open in late 2017.
+In 2023 staff walked out of the Junee Correctional Centre over disputes regarding pay and working conditions.
+The New South Wales government later announced it would not be renewing GEO Group's contract to manage the facility.

 In the UK, GEO Group are associated with several contracts.
 The organisation runs the Dungavel Immigration Removal Centre, expanded in 2013 to hold 249 detainees, male and female.
 In 2004 the Children's Commissioner for Scotland described conditions at the facility as "morally upsetting" and threatened to report the UK and Scottish governments to the United Nations Committee on the Rights of the Child.
 In London, it runs the Harmondsworth migrant detention centre.
 This facility can hold up to 661 detainees.